windhamdavid/til/notes/tennis.md

 **23.01.30** - I coach the high school tennis teams and the season practice starts this afternoon.
 I'm adding this note so that I can keep my notes, documentation, and other reference materials in one place for easy edits.

+## Log

+- 23/08/25 - added some more video resources

 ## Certification

 USTA - Coach, Official, Eye Exam